BY

 What Is the Medicare Levy Surcharge?

-The surcharge is calculated as a percentage of your income and ranges from 1% to 1.5%, depending on your income level.
+The surcharge is calculated as a percentage of your income, known as the MLS rate, and ranges from 1% to 1.5%, depending on your income level.
+Income thresholds and rates are set by the government and determine the surcharge amount for different income groups.
 This is in addition to the standard 2% Medicare Levy that most taxpayers already pay.
 The Medicare Levy is collected similarly to income tax through employer withholdings and is assessed when filing income tax returns.

 Who Needs to Pay the Medicare Levy Surcharge?

-The MLS only applies if your income exceeds specific thresholds.
-These thresholds are updated annually, so it’s important to stay informed about any changes.
+The MLS only applies if your annual income exceeds specific thresholds.
+These income thresholds are updated annually, so it’s important to stay informed about any changes.

 Income Tier | Singles | Families | Surcharge Rate |